MegDeri/weather-app/README.md

 ### Run
 - Clone the repository
-- Run npm install from inside the repository
+- Run ```npm install``` from inside the repository
-- Run npm start.
+- Run ```npm start```.
 Your default browser will automatically opens with the app.
 You can also access it from http://localhost:3000/

 ### Process of creation
 - This project was bootstrapped with Create React App
-- I used create-react-app to generate the app, then I ejected it in order to add a few additional features to the build process.
+- I used ```create-react-app``` to generate the app, then I ejected it in order to add a few additional features to the build process.
 - I've added sass-loader to webpack to use SASS instead of regular CSS.
 - The app follows a modular architecture to organize the different components.
 - I use the ES6 (...and more) syntax as much as possible.